 We have the experience and knowledge needed to represent victims injured by another’s negligence.
-If you or someone you love was injured in a car accident, contact us to schedule a free, no obligation consultation.
+If you or someone you love was injured in a car accident, contact us to schedule a free, no-obligation consultation.

-A whiplash injury is neck strain that occurs when your head is suddenly jerked backwards and then thrust forwards, or from side to side.
+A whiplash injury is a neck strain that occurs when your head is suddenly jerked backward and then thrust forwards, or from side to side.
 During a car accident, there is often a great amount of pressure placed on the neck that stretches and tears the muscles and tendons in your neck.